When: September 27th, 2014

 The sixth JapanNight held in 2013 used Google Hangouts for the first time to broadcast live.
 An online voting system was also implemented to help engage the audience tuning in from the internet.

-“As a sponsor of the event, we felt very happy to lend a hand to start-ups who challenge themselves to globally expand their business.
-As an investment capital company, we will continue to aid Japanese companies that wish to expand their business across borders. “
+“As a sponsor of JapanNight, we welcome the opportunity to lend a hand to startups who challenge themselves to globally expand their business.
+As an investment capital company, we seek to connect with the most promising entrepreneurs and contribute to their success. “

 JapanNight is organized by cross-cultural marketing agency btrax.